crystal-ruby/pages/salama/memory.md

 ---
 layout: salama
-title: Memory layout and management
+title: Types, memory layout and management
 ---

 Memory management must be one of the main horrors of computing.
 That's why garbage collected languages like ruby are so great.
 Even simple malloc implementations tend to be quite complicated.
-Unneccessay so, if one used object oriented principles of data hiding.
+Unnecessary so, if one used object oriented principles of data hiding.

 ### Object and values